The Therapy team at Brantridge School consists of:

 Speech and Language Therapy

 Children with Autism and/or Social, Emotional and Mental Health (SEMH) difficulties can often present with co-occurring speech, language and communication needs (SLCN).
-Difficulties with language or communication can manifest as challenging behaviours therefore it is important to identify any SLCN needs through the admissions screening and/or assessment upon commencing at Brantridge school.
+Difficulties with language or communication can manifest as challenging behaviours therefore it is important to identify any SLCN needs through the admissions screening and/or assessment upon starting at Brantridge school.

 A pupil may receive direct or indirect intervention from the speech and language therapist, depending on the provision outlined in their Education, Health and Care Plan (EHCP).
 If additional support is considered necessary by education staff, parents or the therapy team, then the Speech and Language Therapist or the Therapy Assistant can become involved through the referral system.